TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     -   *runTests.sh (?)*

-        runTests.sh is utility Script provided internally by the TYPO3 Core, which allows to run several tests (functional tests, unit tests, acceptance tests) and manage the Core developers instances for building assets.
+        runTests.sh is utility Script provided internally by the TYPO3 Core, which allows several test types to be run (functional tests, unit tests, acceptance tests) and where Core developers can manage instances for building assets.

 *   S